Uni-Focus

 A big step forward: two new engineering professorships

-And they are coming after all!
-After years of back and forth, the state government's Ministry of Science has agreed to fill the engineering professorships for measurement and control technology.
-The necessary equipment has also been secured.
-The two professorships are estimated to cost around one million marks a year.
-They will be based at the KISUM Institute (Complex Integrated Systems and Microsensor Technology), an institution of the Departments of Physics and Computing Science.
+And they’re coming after all!
+After years of back-and-forth, the state government’s Ministry of Science has approved the appointment of professors of measurement and control engineering.
+The necessary funding has also been secured.
+Around one million marks is earmarked annually for the two professorships.
+They will be based at the KISUM Institute (Complex Integrated Systems and Microsensors), a facility run by the Departments of Physics and Computing Science.

-The decision in favour of the two professorships is not only of extraordinary importance for the development of the university, but also for the region, which is hoping for new impulses for the economy in general and for start-ups in particular.
+The decision to establish these two professorships is of extraordinary importance not only for the university’s development, but also for the region, which hopes this will provide fresh impetus for the economy in general and for start-ups in particular.

-The physicist Prof. Dr Volker Mellert (photo) believes that not only the establishment of the KISUM Institute is secure, but also the already planned Master's degree programme in "Technical Physics", which promises very good career prospects for its graduates due to its application orientation.
-In addition, the new professorships will also be involved in the English-language Master's degree programmes taught in English in "Physics Engineering", which was launched in the winter semester of 98/99 and is jointly supported by the University and the Ostfriesland University of Applied Sciences.
+Physicist Prof. Dr Volker Mellert (pictured) believes that not only is the establishment of the KISUM Institute assured, but also the already planned Master’s degree programme in ‘Technical Physics’, which, with its application-oriented focus, promises excellent career prospects for its graduates.
+In addition, the new professorships are also expected to contribute to the English-language Master’s degree programme in “Physics Engineering”, which was launched in the winter semester of 98/99 and is run jointly by the University and the East Frisia University of Applied Sciences.

 Pilot project: "Business in schools"